Samuel Deng

 Email: samdeng [AT] cs.columbia.edu

 Hi there!
-I’m Sam, a PhD student in the Theory of Computation Group at Columbia University, where I am extremely fortunate to be advised by Daniel Hsu and Jeannette Wing.
+I’m Sam, a PhD candidate in the Theory of Computation Group at Columbia University, where I am extremely fortunate to be advised by Daniel Hsu and Jeannette Wing.
 My broad research areas are: algorithmic statistics, machine learning theory, and online learning.

 A bit more specifically, my research focuses on statistical learning in settings where the training and test distributions differ: this might arise, for instance, from distribution shift or demand for a more fine-grained notion of accuracy on subgroups.
 I also like thinking about online learning, sequential decision-making, and all the cool theory that comes out of it.